tvran/osoc_season1_nurgozhin_turan/README.md

 Level 2 has been completed on Tuesday, 19/03/2024

-Currently working on Level 2: Hardware design with Logisim Evolution
+Currently working on Level 3: Learning Verilog with HDL Bits.